jshin83/songrz/README.md

    + /hello
    + /hello/stringToCapitalize
    +/reverse?sentence=stringToReverse

+## Album
-4. Added class Album.
+1. Added class Album.
 Connects to DB and shows all albums, allows user to add to DB.
    + /albums
+   + /oneAlbum/{id}
+2. Added class Song.
+Has foreign key to Album.
+    Able to add a song to the album.